sahmadov/bigquery-backup-restore-service/README.md

 #### Step 4: Test the Service

+0. Before starting make sure you have created artifact registry for pushing images and cloud storage for saving backups.

 1. Update the request files with your specific values:
    ```bash
    # Edit backup request file to match your environment